tducret/revolut-python/README.md

   Get the account balances on Revolut

 Options:
+  -d, --device-id TEXT            your Revolut token (or set the env var
+                                  REVOLUT_DEVICE_ID)

   -t, --token TEXT                your Revolut token (or set the env var
                                   REVOLUT_TOKEN)

-  -l, --language TEXT         language ("fr" or "en"), for the csv header and
-                              separator
-  -t, --from_date [%Y-%m-%d]  transactions lookback date in YYYY-MM-DD format
+  -l, --language [en|fr]          language for the csv header and separator -t, --from_date [%Y-%m-%d]      transactions lookback date in YYYY-MM-DD
-                              (ex: "2019-10-26").
-Default 30 days back
+                                  format (ex: "2019-10-26").
+Default 30 days
+                                  back

+  -fmt, --output_format [csv|json]
+                                  output format
-  -r, --reverse               reverse the order of the transactions displayed --help                      Show this message and exit.
+  -r, --reverse                   reverse the order of the transactions
+                                  displayed

+  --help                          Show this message and exit.
 ```

  Example output :